 Pedal Settings Guides

-Every pedal guide on Fader & Knob follows the same structure: what the pedal actually does to your signal (circuit-level), what each knob controls, starting settings for three or four use cases (clean boost, always-on, solo lift, etc.), and notes on how the pedal interacts with common amp and pickup combinations.
-The guides are opinionated but specific — “Drive at about 1 o'clock” not “medium drive.”
+Every pedal guide on the site follows the same structure: what the pedal actually does to your signal (circuit-level), what each knob controls, starting settings for three or four use cases (clean boost, always-on, solo lift, etc.), and notes on how the pedal interacts with common amp and pickup combinations.
+Opinionated but specific — “Drive at about 1 o'clock” not “medium drive.”

 Klon Centaur Settings Guide